 A New York State law requires radiologists to inform women if they have dense breasts.
 Dr. Lee answers questions about the concept of breast density and what women should know.

-To help improve breast cancer detection and prevention, New York Governor Andrew Cuomo recently signed legislation that requires radiologists to inform women if dense breast tissue is found on a mammogram.
-The law, which went into effect this month, is raising awareness among women about this topic.
+To help improve breast cancer detection and prevention, New York Governor Andrew Cuomo signed legislation in 2013 that requires radiologists to inform women if dense breast tissue is found on a mammogram.
+The law is raising awareness among women about this topic.

-In an interview, we discussed the concept of breast density with diagnostic radiologist Carol H. Lee.
+In an interview, diagnostic radiologist Carol H. Lee discussed the concept of breast density.
 Dr. Lee suggests that if you find out you have dense breasts, you should discuss potential next steps with your doctor.
 Each individual woman’s risk for breast cancer is different, and many factors – such as family history and lifestyle – must be taken into account when determining whether additional forms of breast cancer screening are necessary.

 What are dense breasts?

 Breasts are made up of different types of tissue: fatty, fibrous, and glandular.
 Fibrous and glandular tissues appear as white on a mammogram and fatty tissue shows up as dark.
 If most of the tissue on a mammogram is fibrous and/or glandular, the breasts are considered to be dense.

 Because cancer cells also appear as white on a mammogram, it may be harder to identify the disease on a mammogram in women with dense breasts.Back to top

 How common are dense breasts?

 Breast density is classified into one of four categories, ranging from almost entirely fatty (level 1) to extremely dense (level 4).
 Dense breasts are completely normal.
 About half of all women have breasts that fall into the dense category (levels 3 and 4).
 Dense breasts tend to be more common in younger women and in women with smaller breasts, but anyone – regardless of age or breast size – can have dense breasts.Back to top